AGlover5/AGlover5.github.io/projects/autonomy.md

 ## Summary

-This project implements an autonomous guidance and estimation framework for spacecraft operating under uncertain mass properties.
-Traditional controllers minimize tracking error but do not explicitly optimize parameter observability.

-This work embeds the Fisher Information Matrix directly into a model predictive control framework to actively generate informative trajectories while maintaining control stability.

----

-# My Role

-This project was developed as a collaborative research effort.
-My primary contributions focused on the formulation of the MPC control architecture and cost function design.
-I led the implementation and tuning of the Fisher Information–weighted cost structure and performed the simulation experiments used to evaluate the trade-offs between trajectory tracking and parameter excitation.
+This project evaluated techniques for information-aware trajectory planning of a docked agent (or agents) for the mass property estimation of a larger unknown superstructure in the on-orbit microgravity environment.
+The control approach used model predictive control (MPC) for the generation of excitation trajectories by incorporating Fisher Information directly into the cost function while also balancing state and input costs.
+This project was a collaborative research effort.
+My primary role focused on the formulation of the MPC control architecture and cost function formulation while assisting the leads responsible for the physics based simulation of the agent-structure dynamics in MuJoCo.

 ---